 International students have few onshore options when applying for finance/student loans once in Australia.
-Students intending to study in Australia must prove to the government that they have the financial means to study there before being granted a student visa.
+Students intending to study in Australia must prove to the government that they have the financial means to pay their study and living costs before being granted a student visa.

-To obtain a visa for studying in Australia, applicants will need to prove that they have at least 12 months of course fees in a bank account, plus A$21,041 for living costs, and travel costs of up to A$3,000.
-Alternatively, you can show that your parents or partner had an annual income of at least A$62,222 in the 12 months before your application.
+To obtain a visa for studying in Australia, applicants will need to prove that they have at least 12 months of course fees in a bank account, plus A$21,041 for living costs, and up to A$2,000 for travel costs.
+Alternatively, you can show that your parents or partner have funds of at least A$7,362 in the 12 months before your application.
 Applicants might also have to pay fees for health checks, police certificates and biometrics.

 Other expenses to consider

 Before even arriving in Australia, many students can face surprise costs.